-Kerala local body elections: 20.45 per cent polling till 10am
+Kerala local body elections: Ernakulam records 58 per cent polling till 2 pm

 Kochi, Dec 10: Polling for 8,116 wards in 451 local bodies across Kottayam, Ernakulam, Thrissur, Palakkad and Wayanad districts has commenced in the second phase of local body polls in Kerala on Thursday.